JoeFanning/Philosophical-AI/README.md

 For example the system could be trained to write it's own functions to it's framework to enhance it's capabilities.

-It could wite it's own algorithms to implement new functionality and create new environments to process new information.
+It could write it's own algorithms to implement new functionality and create new environments to process new information.

 #### Stage 1: The Ethical AI Layer (Individual Model Processing)